 Reprise Records released Are You Experienced in the U.S.A. in August, four months after Track Records released it in the U.K. Reprise removed three songs from the Track release, substituted “Purple Haze,” “Hey Joe,” and “The Wind Cries Mary,” and re-sequenced the running order.

-George Marino and Eddie Kramer executed the all-analog master of Are You Experienced for its 2010 reissue on vinyl, and in the process opened up the music and expanded the soundstage.
+George Marino executed the all-analog remaster of Are You Experienced for this all-analog reissue on vinyl, and in the process opened up the music and expanded the soundstage.
 The distortion on the opening of “Purple Haze” is now more palpable, and Mitchell’s snare carries a more satisfying snap than my early pressing of the album.
 His kick drum solidly thumps behind Hendrix’s guitar, and Redding’s bass feels cleaner and sharper.
 It’s easier to discern the notes that comprise Hendrix’s swirling guitar chords.
 And his voice in the right channel teems with fullness.
 Hendrix’s spoken words in the left channel during the guitar solo are also more audible, and the tongue clicks that follow the solo seemingly reach out of the speakers.

 The solid ring of Mitchell’s drums on “Manic Depression,” as well as the splash of the cymbals, drastically adds to the excitement of the track on the new pressing.
 By comparison, on my early pressing, Mitchell’s drums sound reserved and lack momentum.
 Individual notes on Redding’s bass throughout the effort give the music a better foundation and help keep it focused.
 On the early LP, the bass lines are present, but somewhat puffy and indistinct.